 A detox center cannot address all the factors that encourage alcohol or narcotic misuse.
-Group counselling and individual cognitive behavioral therapy must be introduced to address the source of the misuse and learn to live a more balanced lifestyle.
+Group counseling and individual cognitive behavioral therapy must be introduced to address the source of the misuse and learn to live a more balanced lifestyle.

 Be suspicious of any treatment program or facility that makes sweeping promises or immediate transformations.
-Substance dependency is a chronic condition with similar relapse rates to hypertension and diabetes.
+Substance dependence is a chronic condition with similar relapse rates to hypertension and diabetes.
 You will have to continually monitor and manage your condition in order to achieve long-term sobriety.